 Every year, thousands of tourists still come out to watch the sun pierce the inner sanctuary.
 The sunlight illuminates the seated figures of Ramesses II, Amon Re and Re Horakhte inside.
 By design, the figure of Ptah remains in darkness all year round.

 Here is another photo of the statues on the Great Temple for the sake of scale.
 You can also see smaller figures carved around the large statues.
 These represented Ramesses II’s children, his favourite wife, Nefertari, and his mother, Queen Ti:

 Ramesses II devoted the smaller temple to his wife, Nefertari.
 It’s dedicated to the goddess Hathor, the sky goddess.

 The statues on the Small Temple stand about 10 meters high.
 That sounds practically diminutive by comparison!

-There are six figures on the front of the Small Temple – four representing Ramesses II and two representing Nefertari.
-While it would seem that Ramesses was being pretty arrogant to put so many figures of himself on a temple he supposedly had built for his wife, the temple is significant for a few reasons.
+There are six figures on the front of the Small Temple.
+Four represent Ramesses II and two represent Nefertari.
+It seems rather self-serving of Ramesses to put so many figures of himself on a temple he supposedly built for his wife!
+However, the temple is significant for a few reasons.

 Burckhardt had no luck in uncovering the temple entrance, though.
 But he did tell his friend, Giovanni Belzoni about his discovery.
 Belzoni later went to the site in 1817 and excavated the temples.

 If you look closely, you can see the lines in between the blocks: